OpenStackOnRaPi/ostackinstall/README.md

 network_interface: "veth0"
 neutron_external_interface: "veth1"
 enable_neutron_provider_networks: "yes"
-# The following line must be commented for 2023.1 where proxysql is not used at all.
+# The following line must be commented or deleted for 2023.1 where proxysql is not used at all.
 However,
 # it must be uncommented for 2025.1 on Raspberry Pi OS to disable using proxysql, otherwise
 # there will be page size incompatibility between Raspberry Pi OS and the proxysql application.
 enable_proxysql: "no"